How to save on health coverage

 If Anna had reported her raise to the Marketplace when it happened, their premium tax credit would have been adjusted based on their new household income.
 While it could mean a change in the advance premium tax credit paid to their health plan each month, when they reconciled their federal tax return, there may not be a balance owed.

 Any life change, like household size or income, should be reported in your healthcare.gov account.

 Federal poverty guidelines are determined each year by the Department of Health and Human Services (HHS) and are used to determine eligibility for many programs, including PTC and CSR for Marketplace plans.

 To be eligible for a PTC, your household income needs to be between 100% and 400% of the federal poverty level.
+(Through 2025, if you make over 400% of the federal poverty level, tax credits gradually decrease as your taxable income raises.)
 You may also be eligible for CSRs if your income is up to 250% of the federal poverty level.

 Since the amount of a PTC is based on a sliding scale, it's best to check if you qualify for a subsidy.